renamedquery/youtube-dl-server/README.md

 - Authentication by local user accounts, so that you can restrict who is using the application and prevent unauthorized people from using your bandwidth to download videos.
 - Specific error messages and better error handling.
 - Added the ability to "subscribe" to channels/playlists, where the subscription daemon that runs in the background every x hours will download new videos in the playlist/channel.
 The subscriptions can be added through the /subscriptions webpage and it can be configured to run every x hours by using crontab, or another scheduling program.
+- You can use proxies for downloading videos at the home page.
+Currently, you can add as many proxies as you want, however I haven't been able to test this feature out.
+This is an experimental feature.

 #### What is coming?